Straight talk about safety.

 - worsening of curvature of the spine (scoliosis)

-- redness, itching, and tissue weakness in the area of skin you inject
+- loss of fat and tissue weakness in the area of skin you inject.
+Talk to your health care provider about rotating the areas where you inject Norditropin®.

-- increase in phosphorus, alkaline phosphatase, and parathyroid hormone levels in your blood.
-Your health care provider may do blood tests to check this.
+- increase in phosphorus, alkaline phosphatase and parathyroid hormone levels in your blood.
+Your or your child’s health care provider will do blood tests to check this.

 There are other possible side effects, too.
 See the complete list in the Prescribing Information.
 For more information, talk to your health care provider or pharmacist.